Aadhi-N/vacationcity-v2/README.md

 ## Description

 Vacation City is an app that allows people to choose their next vacation based on what the weather is at a particular month around the world.

 Have you ever had difficulty scheduling your future vacation on a particular calendar month, only to find out the city you want to travel to has unideal weather conditions?

 This app helps you narrow down where you'd like to go based on your preferred travel month, temperatures, and humidity!

 ## Note on source code

 The code is currently being refactored, so running the project locally will work, but not as expected.

+Google Maps API key not updated on deployed site, so map won't render.

+*Future Plans*
+*-refactor logic code for better performance and readability* *-CSS responsiveness for mobile*
+*-unit tests*

 **Link to original source code at time of deployment: [https://github.com/Aadhi-N/vacationcity](https://github.com/Aadhi-N/vacationcity).**